 Meditation can be explained with few words; but please keep in mind that the real discovery starts when you begin practicing.
 As for anything in life, there are different stages you can achieve.
 One of the main rules is that, if you fall in the trap of competition with others or with yourself to achieve an higher stage, you will get lost.
 Indeed, competition triggers emotions like anger, annoyance or hatred which will make impossible to soothe your mind and progress.

-Meditation concerns only your inner-self: at whichever stage you are, you win the gold medal at any steps forward you make (only for you).
+Meditation concerns only your inner-self: at whichever stage you are, you win the gold medal at any steps forward you make.

 The following is a basic summary of the stages.
 The Centered Life Model, being an open model, leaves to everyone the freedom to choose his/her path; therefore, it is not requested to reach a high stage.
 It is recommended to experience as many stages as possible, but you can stop when you feel that the stage you have achieved makes clear to you the vision of your life.